jhkrischel/world-war-weird/4-the-story-so-far.md

 The team makes it through the jungle, past the quarantine, past four Ninjas of Medusa, to finally rescue and return Dr. Vinh Man Dan.

 # Jaunary 20, 1944 to February 14, 1944 - The Forbidden City

+The team arrives at Tianjin, convoys to Beijing, and finds Chow Yin Fat kidnapped by Medusa.